jgitlin-p21/chef-server/dev/README.md

 * VirtualBox 4.3+
 * Vagrant 1.7+
-* At least one recent Chef Server 12.0.9+ debian package download, which you can get using this command (if you have the most recent chefdk) `mixlib-install download chef-server -p ubuntu -a x86_64 -l 14`. dvm will then look for the package in either the Downloads dir on your machine or the omnibus/pkg directory under the chef-server repo where dvm is running.
+* At least one recent Chef Server 12.0.9+ debian package download, which you can get using this command (if you have the most recent chefdk) `mixlib-install download cinc-server -p ubuntu -a x86_64 -l 14`. dvm will then look for the package in either the Downloads dir on your machine or the omnibus/pkg directory under the cinc-server repo where dvm is running.
 You can also set the INSTALLER environment variable to tell dvm where to find the package if it is not in one of those locations.
 * A text editor on your machine.